Lawrence-Dawson/Magic-8-Ball/README.md

 ## Magic 8 Ball
-A simple IOS app for rolling dice
+A simple IOS app for telling fortunes with a virtual Magic 8 Ball

 To install this app: